 Advanced Refractory Metals is a leading supplier of tantalum products.
 We offer low pricing and great lead times on all our materials, and we’re capable of supplying custom materials per any specs/drawings you provide us with.

+Why Tantalum Is Important?
 Tantalum occurs in columbium ores.
 As the demand for columbium increases, increasing amounts of tantalum concentrates become available.
 After a difficult and complex separation and reduction process, both metals are obtained in the form of powder.
-The powder is pressed in dies to form bars which are vacuum sintered by passing high currents through them […]
+The powder is pressed in dies to form bars which are vacuum sintered by passing […]

-Corrosion is the damage or qualitative change of material under the influence of the environment.
+The Metal that Doesn’t Fear Aqua Regia—Tantalum Corrosion is the damage or qualitative change of material under the influence of the environment.
 The corrosion of metal and alloy is mainly caused by chemical or electrochemical damage.
-Common corrosion-resistant metals are austenitic stainless steel, Hastelloy, Monel alloy, titanium and titanium alloy, platinum, gold, rhodium and other precious metals.
-Few people know that the […]
+Common corrosion-resistant metals are austenitic stainless steel, Hastelloy, Monel alloy, titanium and titanium alloy, platinum, gold, rhodium, and other […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.